FXIhub/libspimage/README.md

     `make install`

 This will automatically install the API in your python distribution and put the library and its header files in your library path.
+You may have to obtain administrative permissions using `sudo make install` for the install to successfully complete.

 Help